jundalisay/sp/content/en/research/lamarck/zoology/chapter-05d.md

 Radiata
 Polyps
 Infusorians

-I will reveal in dealing with each of these classes that they constitute the necessary divisions, because they are based on a consideration of the organic structure and that, although it may be or indeed must be the case that we find in the vicinity of the limits to the classes some races, in one way or another, half way or intermediate between two classes, these divisions offer everything which art can produce which is most helpful in this sort of endeavour.
-Thus, as long as our main concern is an interest in science, people will not be able to do without acknowledging them.
+These classes constitute the necessary divisions because they are based on a consideration of the organic structure

+ and that, although it may be or indeed must be the case that we find in the vicinity of the limits to the classes some races, in one way or another, half way or intermediate between two classes, these divisions offer everything which art can produce which is most helpful in this sort of endeavour.

+As long as our interest is in science, people must acknowledge them.

-It will be noticed that, by adding to these ten classes which divide the animals without backbones the four classes recognized and fixed by Linnaeus among the animals with vertebrae, we will have for the classification of all known animals the fourteen following classes, which I am going once more to present in an order opposite to the natural order.
+By adding to these 10 classes which divide the animals without backbones the 4 classes recognized and fixed by Linnaeus among the animals with vertebrae, we will have for the classification of all known animals the 14 following classes.

+I am going to present them in an order opposite to the natural order.

-Vertebrate Animals
+## Vertebrate Animals

 Mammals